-Real estate investing is by far the most popular method savvy investors use to earn income, whether personally or in their IRAs.
-Those who have plenty of capital in their self-directed plans can easily invest in residential, commercial, and other property such as land or vacation rentals.
+Real estate investing is the most popular method savvy investors earn income on tangible assets, whether personally or in their IRAs.
+Those who have plenty of capital in their self-directed retirement plans can easily invest in residential, commercial, and other property such as land or vacation rentals.
 But, if you’re account isn’t flush with adequate funding for large acquisitions, have no fear.
-Tax lien investments in a self-directed IRA is an option you can take advantage of with limited funds.
+Tax lien investments in a self-directed IRA are options you can buy limited funds.

 Even sophisticated investors use tax liens to help build growth in their IRAs.

 And even when the stock market is at peak performance, portfolio diversity is critical to maintain a healthy balance.
 Alternative assets like tax lien investments are an easy way to diversify and help protect your hard-earned retirement savings when the stock market isn’t so peaky.

 The process is not hard.
 With a little knowledge and research, you can start investing with limited funds and earn tax-sheltered returns in your account.
 You know what that means?
 You’ll start building capital in your retirement plan that can help you acquire more lucrative real estate assets in the future.